CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that excels in completeness and distinctiveness.
-It clearly identifies its niche (R/testthat 3rd edition) and provides excellent trigger terms that users would naturally use.
+This is a strong skill description that excels in trigger term quality, completeness, and distinctiveness.
+It clearly identifies the specific technology (testthat 3rd edition for R) and provides explicit usage triggers.
 The main weakness is that the capability description could be more specific about concrete actions beyond the general categories of writing, fixing, debugging, and reviewing.

 DimensionReasoningScore